 Additional conditions may also be attached to a CRO such as a condition that the offender attend rehabilitation programs or abstain from drugs and alcohol.

 CROs are a very lenient penalty and are generally imposed for minor offences or for a person’s first offence.

 Community-based sentences that no longer exist

-Until 2018, New South Wales courts had the power to sentence offenders to Home Detention Orders and Suspended Sentences.
-These sentencing options have been repealed and can no longer be imposed in New South Wales.
+Until 2018, New South Wales courts had the power to sentence offenders to home detention orders, good behaviour bonds and suspended sentences.
+These sentencing options have now been abolished and can no longer be imposed in New South Wales.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.